moneroexamples/compile-monero-09-on-ubuntu-16-04/README.md

 ## Compilation

 You can compile either latest version of the source code, or tagged version.
-For the bleading edge features, use the latest version.
+For the bleeding edge features, use the latest version.
 However, this might be not stable and buggy.
 For stable version, compile tagged version of the source code, e.g., v0.9.3.